Eye & Ophthalmology Services

 - Non-contact assessment using Air Puff Tonometry

-- To measures the pressure inside the eye, called intraocular pressure (IOP), and determine whether one is at the risk of glaucoma.
+- To measures the intraocular pressure (IOP – pressure inside the eye), and determine risk of glaucoma.

-- Glaucoma is a serious eye disease in which there is increased fluid pressure within the eye.
-This increased pressure can damage the optic nerve, causing a loss of vision.
+- Glaucoma is a serious eye disease in which there is increased fluid pressure within the eye, and can damage the optic nerve causing loss of vision.

 - Who should go for Tonometry?